 Emma says her best money-saving tip is to sign up to freebies and giveaways: ‘You can get rewarded with loyalty cards for Mothercare, Tesco and Boots.
 These all help beat the cost of raising a family.
 Also, read mummy blogs for parenting tips rather than buying magazines.
 Many of these blogs review products and host giveaways which can help you make sure you’re buying the right products for your needs.’

-The cost of childcare for parents with a one-year-old has risen four times faster than wages in England over the last decade.
-On average, for parents with a child under two, nursery costs are £116.25 for 25 hours, while childminder costs are about the same .
-The average cost of childcare for a whole year is at least £6,000, based on 25 hours per week.
+The cost of childcare for parents with a one-year-old has risen three times faster than wages in England over the last decade.
+On average, for parents rel="noopener noreferrer" with a child under two, nursery costs are £132 for 25 hours, while childminder costs are about the same .
+The average cost of childcare for a whole year is at least £6,800, based on 25 hours per week.

 This will, of course, depend on your parental leave.
 If at least one parent is off work for the majority of baby’s first year, childcare costs can be cut significantly – or even completely.